barissdev/barissdev/README.md

  ***Hi there 👋***

- -I am currently a software engineering student at Haliç University.
+ - I am currently a software engineering student at Haliç University.
- -I want to become a game developer by learning python, c++ and c#.
+ - I want to become a game developer by learning python, c++ and c#.

 - 👀 I’m interested in game development